 An airfoil can be expected to perform well under a range of Mach numbers and lift coefficients.
-In addition, there are typically off-design requirements such as high lift at low Mach number and minimizing shock strength at dive conditions (low angle of attack, high Mach number).
+In addition, there are typically offdesign requirements such as high lift at low Mach number and minimizing shock strength at dive conditions (low angle of attack, high Mach number).
 Multipoint optimization involves sampling the range of operating conditions at a sufficient number of operating points that optimal performance is achieved throughout the desired range.
-As discussed by Li at al.,7 there are several different ways to optimize over a range of operating conditions.^a Three possible approaches are as follows:
+As discussed by Li et al. [7], there are several different ways to optimize over a range of operating conditions.
+(Li et al. use the term "robust optimization" to describe optimization under a range of operating conditions.)
+Three possible approaches are as follows:

-- find the design with the best worst-case performance, i.e. the minimax strategy; - find the design that produces constant performance over the desired range of conditions; - optimize some weighted integral of the performance over the desired range.
+1) find the design with the best worst-case performance, that is, the minimax strategy;

+2) find the design that produces constant performance over the desired range of conditions;

+3) optimize some weighted integral of the performance over the desired range.